 UIW’s newly renovated art building, the Kelso Art Center, provides the resources and facilities needed for students to receive a superlative arts education, has separate spaces and designated studios for drawing, painting, printmaking, photography and art history as well as three galleries, including a student gallery.
 The facility offers students updated technologies and resources including a computer lab for digital photography; two darkroom labs for photo classes; and a designated lighting studio for photography students as well as an exposure unit for photographic screen printing processes.

-University of the Incarnate Word Art Department
+University of the Incarnate Word Department of Art

 4301 Broadway, CPO 425